Skip to main content

 Important considerations:

-- If you remove an organization from a category's enabled list, any instances that organization created will be disabled (but not deleted)
+- If you remove an organization from a dimension's enabled list, any instances that organization created will be disabled (but not deleted)

 - You'll see a warning if removing an organization would affect existing instances

-- Organizations can only create instances for categories that are enabled for them
+- Organizations can only create instances for dimensions that are enabled for them

 Tracking Programs Across Organizations

-Create a "Program" category to help all your sponsored organizations consistently track their programs.
+Create a "Program" dimension to help all your organizations consistently track their programs.
 This enables you to:

 - Generate reports comparing program performance across organizations